snarrenberg/westerparse/docs/corpus.rst

 Using the Corpus Viewer
 -----------------------

-Locate the corpus viewer module in the examples folder and then run the program from the terminal.
+Navigate to the examples folder and then run the corpus viewer from the terminal.

 .. code-block:: shell

-   $ python3 viewer.py
+   $ python viewer.py

 This will open a GUI.